Diocese of Pyay

-The Roman Catholic Diocese of Pyay (Lat: Diocesis Pyayensis) is a suffragan diocese of the Latin Church of the Roman Catholic Church in Burma, in the ecclesiastical province of the Metropolitan Roman Catholic Archdiocese of Yangon (Rangoon), but like that depends on the missionary Roman Congregation for the Evangelization of Peoples.
+The Diocese of Pyay (Lat: Diocesis Pyayensis) is a suffragan Latin Catholic diocese of the Catholic Church in Burma, in the ecclesiastical province of the Metropolitan Archdiocese of Yangon (Rangoon), but like that depends on the missionary Roman Congregation for the Evangelization of Peoples.

-Its Cathedral episcopal see is St. Paul’s Cathedral, in Pyay, Bago Region.
+Its cathedral episcopal see is St. Paul’s Cathedral, in Pyay, Bago Region.

 Statistics

 As per 2014, it pastorally served 25,810 Catholics (0.3% of 9,889,000 total) on 80,938 km² in 20 parishes and 1 mission with 40 priests (39 diocesan, 1 religious), 110 lay religious (5 brothers, 105 sisters) and 13 seminarians.

 History

 Originally erected on 9 July 1940 as the Apostolic prefecture of Akyab, the pre-diocese has the distinction of being the only ecclesiastical jurisdiction in Burma created from the Diocese of Chittagong (in Bengal, now Metropolitan; by La Salette Fathers (M.S.) mission).

 On 19 September 1957, its name was changed to the Apostolic prefecture of Prome.

 On 21 February 1961, the prefecture was elevated to a full bishopric as Diocese of Prome.